I write this review as former student of JK. So, what I write on this IBuyIReview site, don’t take as your facts, but as my own facts.

 Better yet, the adspend was an additional cost to the client, so my revenue was a LOT closer to my net profit.

-Above all else, I like that the LMV program is willing to teach you everything from the ground up so you don’t have to guess along the way.
+Above all else, I like that the LMV program is willing to teach you everything from the ground up so you don’t have to guess along the way. (as mentioned above referring to their foundation training)

 Now I have a house, a savings account, and living the life I want to live.